Dental Implants – Are They Something for Me?

 What if my body rejects the implants?

-It is rare for a patient's body to reject dental implants because titanium is biocompatible and the jawbone easily grows together with it.
+It is rare for a patient’s body to reject dental implants because titanium is biocompatible and the jawbone easily fuses with it.
 However, if you are allergic or sensitive to titanium, you can also get metal-free zirconia implants.
 If you practice careful oral hygiene and keep your follow-up appointments, you will create a healthy environment for the success of your implants.[1]

 Am I a suitable candidate for dental implants?